mizzy/para/README.md

 # para

-Simple command line tool to run commands in parallel.
+Simple command line tool to run commands in parallel written in Go.

 ## How to use